iboB/gits/scratch/notes.md

 ## Questions and TODOs

-* flavors? - current flavors are project and dev. support more? (for example depending on os or target)
+* flavors? - current flavors are own and dev. support more? (for example depending on os or target)

 * repo compatiblity
     * always error on different hashes